Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 ```
 {: file="intersectable.h" }

-> The abstract `intersect` method also takes two scaler values, `t_min` and `t_max`.
-These will be used to define an interval for $t$ for which the intersection is valid.
+> The abstract `intersect` method also takes two scalar values, `t_min` and `t_max`.
+These will be used to define an interval for which the intersection is valid.
 This will be useful in the future!
 {: .prompt-info }

 ### How do you like your normals?
 There's a small design decision to make regarding normal vectors.
-As previously noted, a normal is a vector which sits perpendicular on top of a surface.
-However, a normal can point **outwards** or **inwards**, depending how you look at the surface.
-For example, how do we handle a normal when we look at the backside of a plane?
+A normal can point **outwards** or **inwards**, depending how you look at the surface.
+For example, how do we handle a normal when we look at the *backside* of a plane?

-As of now, the normal always points outwards; it has a set direction no matter where the ray is coming from.
-Another possibility is to point the normal vector always against the ray direction.
+As of now, the normal always points outwards from the surface.
+Another possibility is to always point the normal vector against the ray direction.
 In this case the normal will point outwards when we are in front of a surface, and inwards when we are on the backside of a surface.

-Eventually we want to know which side of the surface we're facing (and how the normal is constructed) to apply the rendering in a correct manner.
-For this application I have chosen to always **point the normal against the incident ray**, as this allows us to save the information beforehand together with this other intersection data.
+Eventually we want to know which side of the surface we're facing to apply the rendering in a correct manner.
+For this application I have chosen to always **point the normal against the incident ray**, as this allows us to save the information together with the intersection data.

-We'll add a boolean to the intersection data which indicates whether the current intersection is from the front or the back of the surface, which in turn will flip the normal accordingly via a function:
+We'll add a *boolean* to the intersection data which indicates whether the current intersection is from the front or the back of the surface, in turn flipping the normal accordingly via a function:

 ```c++
 // this struct holds the data which is saved when a ray intersection happens